How The MAD Act Provides A Plan For Artificial Intelligence

 What the MAD Act Explicitly Requires Beyond Restriction

 • Affirmative non-regulation findings: Each of the 19 domains may result in a formal finding that no regulation is warranted — the investigation is designed to produce the right answer, not a predetermined answer.
-Phase II legislation may take the form of binding standards, non-regulation findings, or a combination, domain by domain, as the evidentiary record warrants.
+Phase II legislation may take the form of binding regulatory standards, valid affirmative non-regulation findings, or a combination, domain by domain.
+A no-regulation finding must specifically engage the evidentiary record, state the factual and policy basis, and identify the conditions under which reconsideration would be warranted.

-• Enabling Governance Assessment: The Coordination Council must identify, for each domain, proposed interventions that may suppress beneficial AI deployment or productivity gains; governance frameworks (safe harbors, liability shields, certification pathways, public investment) that enable responsible deployment rather than restrict it; and cross-domain opportunities where governance in one domain enables gains in another.
+• Enabling Governance Assessment: The Coordination Council must produce a final Enabling Governance Assessment identifying, for each domain, proposed interventions that may suppress beneficial AI deployment or productivity gains; governance frameworks (including regulatory safe harbors, liability shields, certification pathways, and public investment mechanisms) that enable responsible deployment rather than restrict it; and cross-domain opportunities where governance in one domain could enable productivity gains in another.
+The Assessment is transmitted to Congress alongside the legislative package and noted in the section-by-section analysis.

-• Agentic AI productivity recognized: TWG 10 is specifically mandated to investigate the affirmative productivity potential of agentic AI — documented cases where autonomous AI agents have materially increased productivity in healthcare, legal, scientific research, financial analysis, and software development — and the governance gap between current frameworks and what would enable broad-based access to agentic AI productivity gains.
+• Agentic AI productivity mandate: TWG 10 is specifically required to investigate the affirmative productivity potential of agentic AI — documented cases where autonomous AI agents have materially increased individual or organizational productivity in healthcare, legal services, scientific research, financial analysis, and software development — and the governance gap between current frameworks and what would enable broad-based access to those gains.

 Sources & Legislative Record